 In the 2002 annual report, KGCMC proposed modifying the placement procedures at Site 23 to minimize physical discontinuities between placement zones and to maximize the beneficial use of Class 1 material (KCGMC 2003).
-The modifications were not implemented in 2003, pending comments and regulatory approval.
+The proposed placement changes included reducing the five foot zone of Class 1 production rock on outer surfaces to two feet, and blending Class 2 and 3 materials for placement in the center of the pile.
 Agency (ADEC and Forest Service) approval was confirmed in an ADEC 13 May 2004 letter.
-KGCMC placement under this protocol was initiated during the summer of 2004, and continued through year-end.
+KGCMC placement under this protocol was initiated during the summer of 2004, and continued through 2005.
 KGCMC filled a significant portion of the depression between the excavated backslope and the Class 3 zone in 2004 and ceased placing Class 1 rock against the backslope (except near finger drains).
 This will help KGCMC meet the demand for Class 1 rock on the outer slopes of Site 23 and the tailings pile.